 Personal Experience With Marijuana

-Warren said in an interview last year that she has never smoked marijuana.
+Warren said in a 2018 interview that she has never smoked marijuana.

 Marijuana Under A Warren Presidency

 Warren’s evolution on cannabis issues over the past two years has transformed her into one of Congress’s leading advocates for ending federal prohibition, a stance she would be expected to take with her into the Oval Office if she’s elected.